Image Build

 You can also clone the SDK source code directly from the GitHub repository:

-After cloning, enter the QuecPi-Alpha-Linux-SDK directory to start using it.
+After cloning, enter the Pi-H1-Linux-SDK directory to start using it.

 Custom Compilation (Optional)

 Note: The following sections are for developers who need to modify source code or customize configurations.
-If you are only using official firmware, you can skip this part.
+If you only use the official firmware, you can skip this part.

 Build Environment

-After the code is successfully downloaded, enter the QuecPi-Alpha-Linux main directory and first execute
+After the code is successfully downloaded, enter the Pi-H1-Linux-SDK main directory and first execute:

 source quectel_build/compile/build.sh

-After executing this command, the terminal will automatically switch to the build-qcom-wayland directory, which is normal.
+After executing this command, the terminal automatically switches to the build-qcom-wayland directory, which is normal.
 Subsequent buildconfig and buildall commands will be executed in this directory.

-You can input user-customized project_name, project_rev, and custom_name according to the prompts, selecting current valid fields from the prompted Valid Projects and Valid CUST_NAME for user customization.
+You can input customized project_name, project_rev, and custom_name according to the prompts, selecting current valid fields from the prompted Valid Projects and Valid CUST_NAME for customization.

 After successful configuration, you will see the current build configuration information: